paolamgarrido/card-classification-ml/README.md

 - Support in structuring the dataset splitting code.
 - Evaluation of the code and identification of good practices, such as cleaning the output folder before copying files, using a fixed random seed for reproducibility, and organizing Keras callbacks.
-- Clarification of questions about Python libraries such as `pathlib`, `shutil`, `random`, `pandas`, and TensorFlow/Keras
+- Clarification of questions about Python libraries such as `pathlib`, `shutil`, `random`, `pandas`, and TensorFlow/Keras.
-- Assistance in refining, grammar-checking, and translating technical documentation.
+- Assistance in refining and grammar-checking technical documentation.
+- Assistance in creating model diagrams.

 AI was used as a support and guidance tool during the development of the project.
 However, the final decisions were made based on the criteria covered in class, dataset analysis, and computer vision principles, including the use of 118 images per class, the dataset split, the balancing method, the dropout rate, and the layers selected for fine-tuning.